 Average power consumption

 The simulator used in the project is a static simulator which runs from 0 – T and takes the average of the power consumed during that time period.
-This falls in confirmation of our model as power consumption is a function, u(t) which depends upon the traffic generated at a time instant t.
+This confirms our model as power consumption is a function, u(t) which depends upon the traffic generated at a time instant t.
 The average power consumed over the time interval is:

 (3.6)